-“Why do we hold signs and float candle boats”?
+“Why do we stand in silence and float candle boats”?

-*To remember the original five nuclear states have not taken serious action to abolish nuclear weapons, which has led India, Pakistan, North Korea and Israel to acquire nuclear weapons.
+*To remember the original five nuclear states, who have not taken serious action to abolish nuclear weapons, which has led India, Pakistan, North Korea and Israel to acquire nuclear weapons.

-*To remember that President Trump withdrew the U.S. from the historic Iran nuclear deal, intends to withdraw from the Intermediate Nuclear Force (INF) Treaty and is committed to spending $1.7 TRILLION to upgrade our nuclear arsenal.
+*To remember that President Trump withdrew the U.S. from the historic Iran nuclear deal, withdrew from the Intermediate Nuclear Force Treaty, and is committed to spending $1.7 TRILLION to upgrade our nuclear arsenal.

-*To remember President Trump threatened North Korea with war while engaging in on-again, off- again diplomacy and can launch our 6,800 nuclear warheads on his sole authority.
+*To remember President Trump threatened North Korea with war, and that on his sole authority he can launch our 6,800 nuclear warheads.

-*To remember that the danger of nuclear war is rarely mentioned by presidential candidates and that without a powerful grassroots movement dedicated to nuclear disarmament, the unthinkable, another Hiroshima or Nagasaki, is possible.
+*To remember that the dangers of nuclear war are rarely mentioned by presidential candidates, and that without a powerful grassroots movement dedicated to nuclear disarmament, the unthinkable – another Hiroshima or Nagasaki – is possible.

-Sponsored by Watertown Citizens for Peace, Justice and the Environment, New England American Friends Service Committee, Massachusetts Peace Action, and Survival Education Fund, Inc.
+Sponsored by Watertown Citizens for Peace, Justice and the Environment, New England American Friends Service Committee, Mass Peace Action, and Survival Education Fund, Inc.

 Visit www.watertowncitizens.org and www.facebook.com/WatertownCitizensPJE

-For a listing of other activities in the Boston area remembering the events of August 6 and 9, visit masspeaceaction.org/event/hiroshima-and-nagasaki-week-in-massachusetts-2019/
+For a list of other activities remembering the events of August 6 and 9, visit www.masspeaceaction.org